krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - Object (S3)

 __EC2 instance endpoint__
+- network endpoint that allows communication with an EC2 instance
+  - public: This is the instance’s public IP address, which can be used to communicate with the instance over the internet.
+  - private: allows communication between EC2 instances within the same VPC or across VPCs using VPC peering
 - uses aws username and password
 - easy to connect from aws console

 ### AMI <a id="AMI"></a>

-An Amazon Machine Image provides the information required to launch an instance.
+An Amazon Machine Image provides the __information required to launch an instance__.

 If you create custom AMI then to use it and create new EC2 from it, you need to change the administrator password.
 Else you will not be able to login to this new EC2.